OpenBeta/open-tacos/README.md

 ### API key errors

-Some parts of the code such as user authentication and photo upload require API keys.
+Some parts of the code such as page edit and photo upload require additional API keys.
 Without them you'll see a bunch of errors in the log.
 If you want to work on those tasks, email viet at openbeta.io for API keys.
 See https://github.com/OpenBeta/open-tacos/issues/389 for more info.

 ### Full stack dev

-By default, your dev environment connects to our hosted GraphAPI.
+By default, your local dev environment connects to our staging GraphQL API server.
 To connect your environment to the Graph API server running locally:
 ```
 yarn dev-local
 ```